fsschneider/DeepOBS/docs/user_guide/quick_start.rst

 Installation
 ==============

-You can install the latest stable release of DeepOBS using `pip`:
+You can install the latest try-out version of DeepOBS using `pip`:

 .. code-block:: bash